erickgch/chatette_ai/README.md

 **Personal Notes / Journal**
 Save personal information, thoughts or anything you want Chatette to remember about you.
-She uses these to give more personalised responses.
+She uses these to give more personalized responses.

 **Weather**
 Ask about today's weather, tomorrow's, or the weekly forecast.
-Chatette describes temperatures by time of day (morning / daytime / evening) and wind qualitatively (calm, light breeze, strong wind) — never raw km/h figures.
+Chatette tells you the weather in a clear and concise way.

 **General Knowledge**
 Answer general questions, give recommendations, explain concepts and hold a conversation — like any AI assistant, but running on your own terms.

----

-### Smart Home

-**Lights — TP-Link Tapo L530 Smart Bulb**
-Control the living-room bulb from the app or via voice/chat:
-- Turn on / off
-- Set brightness (1–100%)
-- Set colour temperature (warm white 2500 K → cool white 6500 K)
-- Set colour (full hue wheel)

-**TV — Chromecast + YouTube**
-Cast content to your TV from the app:
-- Open named channels (ZDF, ARD, Euronews, Arte FR/DE, Milenio, TV5 Monde, NHK World)
-- Search YouTube and cast directly to the TV
-- Power on / off, stop, resume via control bar

-**Voice Phone — Raspberry Pi Zero 2 W**
-A Raspberry Pi Zero 2 W acts as a stationary voice phone anywhere in the home.
-Hardware buttons trigger intents directly (weather, agenda, emails, lights, timer, alarm) without needing to speak a command.
-Chatette responds in the selected language via Piper TTS streamed to the Pi's audio output.

 ---